modezair/MPN-Specification/README.md

 --FORMAT--

-//	ALL data is in little endian.
+//	ALL numerals are in little endian.

 4	Signature
-	Must equal "VMGP".
+	Must equal 0x50474D56 (endian reversed = "VMGP").
-  Appears in a hex editor as 0x564D4750.

 4	HeapSize (divided by 4)
 4	Flags